 This creation marries two popular concepts into one crave worthy and elegant appetizer or meal filled with scrumptious tuna from Wild Selections.
-And I chose to complement it with ingredients from the widely appreciated Mediterranean cuisine.
+And I chose to complement it with super flavorful ingredients.
 The result is a spectacular dish that is not only tasty but wholesome too.

 And instead of making the tuna filling too creamy I paired this tuna melt appetizer with a luscious lemon dill sauce.
 If you want to enjoy flavor packed tuna melt prepared in a large batch in the oven and without mayonnaise then this is the one for you!
 It is freezer friendly too.

 I had never used the Wild Selections brand before.
 And I was impressed with it.
 The tuna really looks, tastes and smells clean.
 Chunky and fresh in an easy to open can.
 I could eat it straight out of the can.

 I was also happy to learn that they use simple ingredients in their products and that they are verified non-GMO.

 Looking for more healthy or healthier and tasty appetizers?
 Check these out:

 - Spicy Meat Patties with Potatoes

 Tuna is a good source of omega 3 fatty acids, high quality protein, vitamin D and selenium.
 Due to its low saturated fat content and high quality protein it is considered a healthy alternative to other animal protein sources.

 Consumption of oily fish such as Tuna is encouraged as part of a healthy diet, as it a good source of the long chain omega-3 fatty acids that have been associated with a lowered risk of heart disease, improved brain function and support of normal growth and development.